Are You Twitter Selfish?

 And, really, that’s the crux of things.
 Twitter is called “social media”, and it is.
 But sociability isn’t a one way street.
 It’s not supposed to be about “me”, but about “we”.
 And, unless you’re a news service that I know isn’t a one person operation, that’s keeping me informed about what’s going on, I expect interaction of some sort, even if it’s not always with me.
 If that’s not going to occur, then I can learn about you in other ways.
 Heck, someone else is probably going to share your link, and I’ll see it that way if I’m interested.
 I don’t like selfish, and I’m an only child!

 And there you go.
-What’s that, post #35 about Twitter?
+What’s this, post #35 about Twitter?
 I’m sure there will be many more coming; Twitter doesn’t look like it’s going away any time soon.

 Yes, I am amazed at the people who follow a gazillion people and vice versa and Tweet every couple of weeks, if that much.